 At the hotel

 Lounge, library, free WiFi throughout.
 In rooms: flatscreen TV, iPod dock, air-conditioning, minibar, free soft drinks, bottled water and snacks, Bottega dell’Albergo toiletries.

 Our favourite rooms

 Pick your palette: rooms come either in gentle greys, ivories and golds, or jewel-box petrol-greens and clarets.
 Rosewood four-poster beds, striped Italian-marble bathrooms and Massimo Listri photography add a dose of glamour.
-JK Master Rooms have separate living rooms and bedrooms, with space for extra guests; room 12 has a beautiful marble fireplace and shelves lined with must-read hardbacks.
+JK Master Suites have separate living rooms and bedrooms, with space for extra guests; room 12 has a beautiful marble fireplace and shelves lined with must-read hardbacks.
 The bathroom in Junior Suite 32 is dramatic: it’s almost as big as the bedroom, with a vast walk-in shower and lashings of polished marble and teak.